 In ultra-peripheral collisions (UPCs) target and projectile do not overlap and stay intact.
 As a consequence only few particles are produced, the background is reduced and we can study more carefully specific particle production processes, such as those addressed here.
+These features have been explored at the large hadron collider (LHC) at CERN and at the relativistic heavy ion collider (RHIC) at Brookhaven.
 In UPCs the elementary processes which contribute to particle production are photon-photon, photon-Pomeron and Pomeron-Pomeron fusion.
-They are a good environment to search for particles which are more difficult to identify in central collisions .
+They are a good environment to search for particles which are more difficult to identify in central collisions1.

-In this work we discuss two processes of particle production, which may be studied in UPCs: production of $D^+D^-$ meson molecules and production of forward pions.
+In this work we discuss two processes of particle production, which may be studied in UPCs: production of D^+D^- meson molecules and production of forward pions.
 In the first we can gain some insight on the nature of these exotic charmonium states and in the second we can measure the magnetic field produced by relativistic heavy ions.
+In the next section we briefly describe the formalism employed to study the production of charm molecules, in the following section we address forward pion production and at the end we present some conclusions.